Last updated: April 3, 2023

-By car, it takes about 90 minutes to get to Katoomba from Sydney, and by train it takes less than two hours from Sydney Central to Katoomba train station.
+By car, it takes about 90 minutes to get to Katoomba from Sydney, and by train, it takes less than 2 hours from Sydney Central to Katoomba train station.

-Let’s go through the various transport options in a bit more detail, so you can work out how best to get to the Blue Mountains.
+Let’s go through the various transport options in more detail, so you can work out how best to get to the Blue Mountains.

 The Blue Mountains is one of Sydney’s most popular day trip destinations, not only because this national park has so much to offer, but also because it’s so easily accessible from Sydney.

-To save more time and traffic lights, you can also jump on the M4 Western Motorway at Ashfield, for which you would need to pay extra toll fees.
+To save more time and traffic lights on Parramatta Road, you can go onto the M4 Western Motorway at Ashfield, for which you will need to pay extra toll fees.

-The Nepean River forms the eastern boundary of the Blue Mountains region which is located only 60 km west from the Sydney CBD, with Katoomba an extra 40 km further away via the Great Western Highway.
+The Nepean River forms the eastern boundary of the Blue Mountains region, which is located only 60 km west of the Sydney CBD (see map location), with Katoomba an extra 40 km further away via the Great Western Highway.

-The most popular destinations in the Blue Mountains are, from east to west:
+The most popular destinations in the Blue Mountains are, in a clockwise direction: